 The Patent Held By The Inventor, A.V.
 Strait

 There were at several case configurations, each a variation on the theme.
-And there were other case styles not shown here, but as typified by the patent above.
+And there were other case styles not shown here, but as typified by the patent above and original advertisements below:

 The most common Sidney design came in several configurations: one has a gallery top built in at least two styles; another an extension of the case with additional ads on the front and, on some, on the sides; and two versions of a third style with a scalloped trim horizontally across the top of the upper advertising panel one of those had a base like the first two, the other had additional advertising in a lower panel.
 There are likely more styles, photos of which we were unable to find.
 If you have photos of other Sidney Advertising clocks we would be pleased to share them here.
 (Most photos below are clickable for a larger image.)